data614/netlifytrading/docs/manual-testing/e2e-regression-plan.md

 ## 1. Global Smoke Checks

-1. Launch the development server (`npm start`) and confirm it compiles without warnings.
+1. Load the staged build at <https://trade.goodhopecorp.com> and confirm the landing page renders without console errors.
+(If the hosted environment is unavailable, fall back to `npm start` locally and note the deviation in the test log.)
 2. From the landing page (`/index.html`) validate that the navigation links open the following experiences in dedicated tabs:
    - AI Analyst (`/ai-analyst.html`)